Staying vigilant and responding to COVID-19 symptoms

-- It is essential that people do not attend a setting if symptomatic.
+- it is essential that people do not attend a setting if symptomatic.

-- Everyone who develops symptoms of COVID-19 – a new, continuous cough; fever or loss of, or change in, sense of smell or taste - must self-isolate straight away, stay at home and arrange a test via the appropriate method (see below).
+- everyone who develops symptoms of COVID-19 – a new, continuous cough; fever or loss of, or change in, sense of smell or taste - must self-isolate straight away, stay at home and arrange a test via the appropriate method (see below).

 - ELC setting staff who opt to undertake asymptomatic testing do not need to self-isolate while awaiting results, as long as no symptoms develop, unless they are a close contact of a symptomatic or confirmed case, in which case they will need to self-isolate.
-If their symptomatic test is positive, the member of staff must isolate until a confirmatory PCR is received, even if they are without symptoms.
-If their symptomatic test is negative, they can remain at work unless symptoms develop but should not consider themselves free from infection and must still adhere to all mitigations.
+If their asymptomatic test is positive, the member of staff must isolate until a confirmatory PCR is received, even if they are without symptoms.
+If their asymptomatic test is negative, they can remain at work unless symptoms develop but should not consider themselves free from infection and must still adhere to all mitigations.

-- If the PCR test is positive, the person must remain in isolation until 10 days from symptom onset, or longer if symptoms persist or 10 days from the test date if there are no symptoms.
+- if the PCR test is positive, the person must remain in isolation until 10 days from symptom onset, or longer if symptoms persist or 10 days from the test date if there are no symptoms.
 The rest of the household must remain in isolation for 10 days from symptom onset in the symptomatic person, even if they don’t have symptoms themselves.
 These people should not attend settings.
 The date of onset of symptoms (or of test, if asymptomatic) is to be considered day 1 of 10.

-- Everyone who tests positive for COVID-19 will be put in touch with the local contact tracing team so that other close contacts can be identified.
+- everyone who tests positive for COVID-19 will be put in touch with the local contact tracing team so that other close contacts can be identified.
 All close contacts who are in the same household as confirmed cases must self-isolate immediately.

-- Everyone who needs to self-isolate as close contacts of confirmed cases must continue to do so for 10 days from their last day of exposure to the case, even if they have a negative test result.
+- everyone who needs to self-isolate as close contacts of confirmed cases must continue to do so for 10 days from their last day of exposure to the case, even if they have a negative test result.
 In a household, the 10 days starts on the date of symptom onset in the first case.

-- Unless otherwise advised by Test and Protect or local Incident Management Teams, where children or staff do not have symptoms but are self-isolating as a close contact of a person who is a confirmed case, other people in their household will not be asked to self-isolate along with them.
+- unless otherwise advised by Test and Protect or local Incident Management Teams, where children or staff do not have symptoms but are self-isolating as a close contact of a person who is a confirmed case, other people in their household will not be asked to self-isolate along with them.

 Staff can book a test through www.nhsinform.scot, the employer referral portal (for staff only – see below) or, if they cannot get online, by calling 0800 028 2816.
 Parents and carers can book a test on a child’s behalf.